-You’ve checked off the first few items on your Kauai to-do list: sipping cocktails in a poolside cabana, walking on the beach, sampling poke at a local farmer’s market, taking a dip in the Koloa Landing Resort pool.
+You’ve checked off the first few items on your Kauai to-do list: sipping cocktails in a poolside cabana, walking on the beach, sampling poke at a local farmer’s market, and taking a dip in the Koloa Landing Resort pool.
 But now it’s time to embark on the more adventurous items on your list.
-Booking a zipline adventure takes your Kauai vacation to another level with a fun, exhilarating experience that lets you soar above tropical forests and lush valleys.
+Booking a Kauai zipline tour takes your vacation to another level with a fun, exhilarating experience that lets you soar above tropical forests and lush valleys.
 To get you started, here are a few of the best options for ziplining in Kauai.

-Outfitters Kauai Zipline Tours
+Outfitters Ziplining Kauai Tours

-With a wide variety of ziplining tours and 10 different lines that glide over an array of stunning vistas, Outfitters Kauai has something for everyone, from experienced zipliners to those going on their first zipline experience.
+With a wide variety of Kauai zipline tours and 10 different lines that glide over an array of stunning vistas, Outfitters Kauai has something for everyone, from experienced zipliners to those going on their first zipline experience.
 Take a tandem zipline tour, or soar like Superman on the longest zipline on Kauai (a full 3/4 miles of high-flying adventure!).
-Accepting kids age 7 and up who meet the height and weight requirements for the safety equipment, Outfitters Kauai offers a fun family adventure that everyone from your grade schooler to your picky teen can enjoy.
+Accepting kids aged 7 and up who meet the height and weight requirements for the safety equipment, Outfitters Kauai offers a fun family adventure that everyone from your grade schooler to your picky teen can enjoy.

-Skyline Kauai Zipline Adventure Tours
+Skyline Hawaii Zipline Adventure Tours

-Zip into a harness and take flight over untouched Hawaiian rainforest on a Skyline Kauai zipline adventure tour.
+Zip into a harness and take flight over the untouched Hawaiian rainforest on a Skyline Kauai zipline adventure tour.
 This zipline company offers two separate courses, a five-zipline option and an eight-zipline option.
 Both zipline tours offer amazing views of the Garden Isle, and you get instructions on how to safely travel above the canopy via ziplines before you take off.
 Skyline Kauai accepts zipline participants who are 10 and up and meet the physical requirements.

-Koloa Zipline Tour Over the Waita Reservoir
+Koloa Powerline Zipline Tour Over the Waita Reservoir

 Kauai Backcountry Adventures Zipline Trip

-Planning Your Hawaii Zipline Adventures
+Planning Your Kauai Zipline Tours